Overseas air bases can no longer be counted on as safe harbours for American aircraft forward deployed to conflict zones.

 Source: US Air Force

-During the Bamboo Eagle exercises, USAF were challenged to generate combat sorties from disaggregated basing locations throughout the western part of the USA, along with distributed command and control, logistics and tactical air-to-air refuelling
+During the Bamboo Eagle exercises, the USAF was challenged to generate combat sorties from disaggregated basing locations throughout the western part of the USA, along with distributed command and control, logistics and tactical air-to-air refuelling

 The drills, which were held over California, Nevada and the eastern Pacific Ocean, ran from 2-10 August and stressed the ability of an expeditionary air wing to conduct sorties while under threat from simulated missile strikes.